juanpc2018/OSX-Snow-Leopard-10.6.8/README.md

 Imacon scsi scanners like: Photo, Precision II & III, designed for PowerPC G4 work ok in OSX SnowLeopard 10.6.8 with Rosetta Emulator.
 Precision III was a paid Firmware upgrade for II owners, included a CD and Serial nurmber.

+P.D.
+HD7950 does Not work using eGPU + Thunderbolt 2/3 on MacMini 2014
+eGPU with Thunderbolt2 macs work upto OSX 10.13.3 or 10.13.4 Beta4
+eGPU with TB2 was Deleted in OSX 10.13.4 eGPU with TB3 was added in OSX 10.13.4